2e8f8d9d/terraform_drift/src_thursday/arm_to_terraform/README.md

 - `terraform refresh`: This command can be used to alter the state file to match what is currently running
 - `terraform plan -out="./plan.json"`: This command can be used to check the state file against what is currently in the terraform configuration files
 - `terraform show -json "plan.json" >> ./readable_plan.json`: This command can be used to convert the binary plan to a human-readable json file
-- Within the human-readable json file the `actions` object can be inspected to confirm weather changes would be implemented. `no-op` indicates no changes will be implemented
+- Within the human-readable json file the `actions` object can be inspected to confirm weather changes would be implemented. `no-op` indicates no changes will be implementedcd